Skip to main content

 What happens to your body if you stop Ozempic?

-When you stop using Ozempic, all of the drug mechanisms at work to help with blood sugar control and weight loss will stop.
-Your health problems, like type 2 diabetes or heart disease may worsen and your risk for serious events (like a heart attack or stroke) may increase.
+When you stop using Ozempic, all of the drug mechanisms at work to help with blood sugar control, weight loss, and heart and kidney protection will stop.
+Your medical conditions may worsen and your risk for serious events (like a heart attack, stroke or kidney failure) may increase.
+Your risk for death due to heart disease event may increase.

 When you stop Ozempic, your full appetite may return within a week, increasing your calorie intake and leading to weight regain.
 In addition, your blood sugar levels may spike, worsening the effects of type 2 diabetes on your blood vessels, which can lead to eye, heart and nerve disease.